Most Effective Products

 outdoor barrier treatment

-Continue working from the outside in by removing scraps and wood piles from your yard.
+Keep working outside by removing scraps and wood piles from your yard.
 Sac spiders like to lay eggs in piles of debris and make nests.
-After cleaning is complete, begin treating your home exterior by laying out insecticide granules such as Valar Plus Bifenthrin Granules to eliminate turf-dwelling pests.
-The goal of this application is to eliminate spiders main food sources so they will be encouraged to relocate off your property.
+After cleaning, treat your home exterior by laying out insecticide granules such as Valar Plus Bifenthrin Granules to eliminate turf-dwelling pests.
+This application aims to eliminate spiders' main food sources so they will be encouraged to relocate off your property.

-With a broadcast spreader, scatter granules around on your lawn, flower beds and mulch areas at the application rate of 4.6 pounds of Valar Plus Bifenthrin Granules per 1,000 sq. ft. of treatment area.
+With a broadcast spreader, scatter granules around your lawn, flower beds, and mulch areas at the application rate of 4.6 pounds of Valar Plus Bifenthrin Granules per 1,000 sq. ft. of treatment area.

-Once Valar Plus Bifenthrin Granules has been completed, activate the granules by spraying an insecticide like Supreme IT.
-Supreme IT is a liquid insecticide that will treat pests on contact, and will leave a 90 day residual that continues to kill pests after it dries.
-We recommend you make this application with a handheld pump sprayer to easily treat indoor and outdoor sites.
+Once Valar Plus Bifenthrin Granules have been completed, activate them by spraying an insecticide like Supreme IT.
+Supreme IT is a liquid insecticide that treats pests on contact and leaves a 90-day residual that kills pests after they dry.
+We recommend you make this application with a handheld pump sprayer to treat indoor and outdoor sites easily.

 Step 4: Indoor Treatment

-Indoors, we recommend treating all your baseboards, around windows and doorways and any other crack or crevices where you think sac spiders might be entering or hiding with Supreme IT.
-If you happen to see the sac spider during treatment, use Pyrid Aerosol to get a direct contact kill.
+We recommend treating all your baseboards, around windows and doorways, and any other cracks or crevices where you think sac spiders might be entering or hiding with Supreme IT.
+If you see the sac spider during treatment, use Pyrid Aerosol to get a direct contact kill.

 Step 5: Lay Out Solutions Pro Glue Boards